 Blackheath Tunnel Upgrade

-From, Saturday 1 June to Sunday 11 August inclusive, the Blackheath tunnel between Blackheath and Charlton will close as Network Rail begins £10m of essential repairs to the 175-year-old Victorian-era structure.
+From Sunday 18 May to Sunday 27 July 2025 inclusive, the Blackheath tunnel between Blackheath and Charlton will close as Network Rail begins £10m of essential repairs to the 175-year-old Victorian-era structure.

 Services which normally run through the tunnel will be diverted via other routes during the 10 weeks.